 1. Introduction

-To enable passkey-based authentication with Corbado Connect, your backend needs to support your web and mobile applications by providing two essential endpoints:
+To enable passkey-based authentication with Corbado Connect, your backend needs to support your web and mobile applications by providing a session management mechanism and two essential endpoints.
+In the following sections, we will detail the session handling logic and the implementation of the endpoints.

 app.post('/auth/createConnectToken', async (req, res) => {